cap-js/docs/guides/databases-hana.md

 For SAP HANA, CDS associations are by default reflected in the respective database tables and views by _Native HANA Associations_ (HANA SQL clause `WITH ASSOCIATIONS`).

-Starting with CAP CDS 8, CAP no longer needs these native associations (provided you use the new database service _@cap-js/hana_ for the CAP Node.js stack).
+CAP no longer needs these native associations (provided you use the new database service _@cap-js/hana_ for the CAP Node.js stack).

-We recommend to explicitly switch off generation of native associations:
+Unless you explicitly use them in other native HANA objects, we recommend switching off the generation of native HANA associations, as they increase deploy times:
 They need to be validated in the HDI deployment, and they can introduce indirect dependencies between other objects, which can trigger other unnecessary revalidations or even unnecessary drop/create of indexes.
 By switching them off, all this effort is saved.